Princess Charlotte (1813 Sunderland ship): Career

 Convict voyage (1824): On 15 July 1824 Captain Joseph Blyth sailed from London, bound for Hobart Town.
 Princess Charlotte stopped at Falmouth on 16 July and Rio de Janeiro on 7 September,. and arrived at Hobart Town on 8 November.
 She had embarked 140 male convicts, none of whom died on the voyage.
 Thirty-nine officers and men from the 40th Regiment of Foot provided the guard.

 Convict voyage (1827): Princess Charlotte, Captain Daniel Stephenson, departed Woolwich on 31 March 1827 and anchored in the Downs on 3 April.
 Many of the women became sea sick on the way to the Downs.
 Princess Charlotte arrived in Port Jackson on 6 August.
 She had embarked 80 female convicts, one of whom died on the journey.

+Fate

-FatePrincess Charlotte, Stephenson, master, foundered on 23 September 1828 in the Bay of Bengal as she was sailing from Calcutta to Mauritius and London.
+Princess Charlotte, Stephenson, master, foundered on 23 September 1828 in the Bay of Bengal as she was sailing from Calcutta to Mauritius and London.
 Her crew was saved.